rohan-patnaik/decensored-deepseekR1-for-vscode/README.md

 - **Visual Studio Code:** Version 1.84.2 (or later, if we upgrade).
 - **Ollama:** Installed and configured on our system.
 - **Node.js:** Installed on our system.
-- **Internet Access:** For downloading GGUF models from Hugging Face.
-- **Basic Command Line Knowledge:** To execute commands for model download and registration.

 ---